 Another driver’s negligence

-That last point is an enormous factor in motorcycle accidents.
+That last point is an enormous factor in Nashville motorcycle accidents.
 As a motorcyclist, you should always be aware of your surroundings.
 However, other drivers may not be aware of you.
 When any type of vehicle larger than your motorcycle collides with you, the impact can produce horrific and tragic results.
 The last thing on your mind will be your bike.
-That is why it’s imperative to have the Tennessee motorcycle accident lawyers at Martin Heller Potempa & Sheppard on your side.
+That is why it’s imperative to have the Nashville motorcycle accident lawyers at Martin Heller Potempa & Sheppard on your side.

 Tennessee Motorcycle Laws and Insurance

 Whether you are taking your motorcycle around the neighborhood or hitting the highway, you and your bike must have certain equipment in order to be street legal.
 The required equipment includes: